 But you’ll remember that this is only the first third of the film.
 The second third takes us back to one month earlier, where it’s revealed that the film we’ve just seen is actually a film-within-a-film.
 Our director (Takayuki Hamatsu) is really a nice, mild-mannered chap, whose motto is that he’s “fast, average and cheap”, but who would really like to make art, as well as earn back the respect of his daughter.
 She was inspired from a young age to be a director like him but is passionate and unapologetic about making art (irrespective of whether it’s appropriate) and is disappointed in him for compromising.
 Takayuki is approached by the heads of a new 24-hour zombie channel – a funny invention as well as one with certain social implications; horror films are also often great social commentary, Romero’s Dawn of the Dead, for example, was a sly nod to the nature of consumerism with all the zombies descending on the shopping centre without really knowing why, so a 24-hour zombie channel could be a comment on the way we now consume media – who ask him to take on the project for the channel’s inaugural broadcast: a zombie movie filmed live and in one continuous take.

 Despite some reservations, Takayuki accepts.
 After all, what could go wrong?
-The answer, as the final third takes us into the filming, is just about everything.
+The answer, as the final third of One Cut takes us into the filming, is just about everything.
 As the layers are peeled back, it illuminates just how clever the film is, not just in a purely intellectual/technical “look how clever I am” kind of way, but in a way that genuinely enhances the material, making it even funnier.
 You’ll have many a light-bulb moment as you find out why and how out why certain things happened the way they did.

 You’ll form opinions on characters that will change and then be changed again.
 Is it scary?
 Not really but it’s not really meant to be.
 It’s a comedy first and foremost with some horror elements.
 What begins as a traditional low-budget zombie film grows to become not only that but an appreciation of the passion involved in the art of creating art, as well as the dichotomy between making art and making entertainment, that thoroughly deserves all the hype it has gotten and all the money it has made.